Derek-Walton/Derek-Walton/README.md

 I am a Undergraduate Software Engineer at the University of Portsmouth, with a large interest in Web Devolopment.

-* 🚀  I'm currently working on [Worldskills UK Web Development Competition](http://https://www.worldskillsuk.org/competitions/web-development/)
+* 🚀  I'm currently working on my Portfolio and [Worldskills UK Web Development Competition](http://https://www.worldskillsuk.org/competitions/web-development/)
 * 🌍  I'm based in Portsmouth
 * ✉️  You can contact me at [derekwalton19@gmail.com](mailto:derekwalton19@gmail.com)
 *   🧠  I'm currently learning Dart and JavaScript